QuantumMisaka/ATST-Tools/README.md

 - Cy-Pt_graphene: Cyclohexane dehydrogenation on Pt-doped graphene surface.
 The barrier is around 1.3 eV.
 Noted that the `IT-NEB` result is wrong, but which is consistent to the result in VTST-Tools when using 4 image to do IT-NEB calculation.

 More examples is welcomed from users.

+## Notices
+### Property Loss in Trajectory
+Some property should be get via specific way from trajectory files, and some will be lost in trajetory files,
+- Stress property will not be stored in trajetory file
+- In NEB calculation, the Force property for fixed atoms and Stress property will NOT be stored in trajectory file, one should get it by `get_force(apply_constraint=False)`.
+- in Dimer calculation, the Energy, Forces and Stress property will be stored in trajetory file after specified which properties need to be stored.
+(Sella calculation should be likely) (The most easiest lost information is the stress information)
+- in AutoNEB calculation, all property in processing trajectory will be stored in AutoNEB_iter directory, but in the result `run_autoneb???.traj`, the forces and stress information will be lost.